What a Croc! Discovering Laws of the Jungle in Costa Rica

 Monkey shines in the trees along the river–Photo by Wallace Immen

 We’re treated to some fun facts from Elvis.
 Nearly 98 per cent of Costa Rica’s electricity comes from renewable sources.
-There are five active volcanoes to provide significant geothermal energy and then come hydroelectric dams, then wind and solar and biomass from sugar cane after the sweetness is extracted.
-Solar isn’t used more because there’s a drawback in a place where wildlife is king.
+There are five active volcanoes to provide significant geothermal energy, and then come hydroelectric dams, then wind and solar and biomass from sugar cane after the sweetness is extracted.
+Solar isn’t used more because there’s a drawback in a place so filled with wildlife.
 Big arrays of solar panels look from the air like a lake to diving birds, so the panels have to be spaced far apart to not appear to be a big body of shining water.

 Egret on a limb along the river–Photo by Wallace Immen